-Last week the Ecology, Evolution, Ecosystems and Society (EEES) graduate program hosted two scholars whose work on the nationwide problem of sexual misconduct at anthropology and other field research sites has sparked soul-searching within the sciences about how to improve gender equity and inclusivity in the training of new scholars.
+Last week the graduate program hosted two scholars whose work on the nationwide problem of sexual misconduct at anthropology and other field research sites has sparked soul-searching within the sciences about how to improve gender equity and inclusivity in the training of new scholars.

-In 2014, Robin Nelson, an assistant professor of anthropology at Santa Clara University, and Katie Hinde, an associate professor in the School of Human Evolution at Arizona State University, were two co-authors of a paper that surveyed anthropologists’ and other scientists’ experiences of harassment and assault in the field.
-Since then, they have published a follow-up based on interviews with participants in the original study, and have consulted with academic and other institutions around the country on strategies to make field sites safer and more equitable.
+In 2014, Robin Nelson, an assistant professor of anthropology at Santa Clara University, and Katie Hinde, an associate professor in the School of Human Evolution at Arizona State University, were that surveyed anthropologists’ and other scientists’ experiences of harassment and assault in the field.
+Since then, they have published a based on interviews with participants in the original study, and have consulted with academic and other institutions around the country on strategies to make field sites safer and more equitable.

-That’s why DeSilva invited Nelson and Hinde to lead a series of workshops with graduate students, postdoctoral fellows, and faculty in EEES and other programs at the Guarini School of Graduate and Advanced Studies on setting positive norms at field sites—and having hard conversations when incidents arise.
+That’s why DeSilva invited Nelson and Hinde to lead a series of workshops with graduate students, postdoctoral fellows, and faculty in EEES and other programs at the on setting positive norms at field sites—and having hard conversations when incidents arise.

 “If you want your students to perform their best, they have to feel welcome and they have to feel safe.
 It’s not only the right thing to do, it’s in the best interest of science,” DeSilva says.
 “We’re taking steps toward making this a better and more inclusive place.
 And we don’t want this to be just a checking of the box—OK, we’ve done our diversity training.
 That doesn’t change a culture, and that’s what we need to do.”

 Before the workshops began, DeSilva, Nelson, and Hinde spoke with Dartmouth News.